Skip to main content

 Labor law violations are one of the most common sources of employee disputes and litigation.
 Missed break penalties, unpaid overtime, and scheduling errors might seem small individually, but they add up — and they can result in costly claims, back-pay obligations, and reputational damage.

-Workforce covers a wide range of labor law areas, including:
+Workforce Management covers a wide range of labor law areas, including:

 Breaks — Paid and unpaid break requirements are calculated based on shift length.
-Where applicable, Workforce also applies missed meal break and missed rest break penalties — adding one hour of extra pay when a required break isn't taken, in line with California law and similar regulations.
+Missed meal break and missed rest break penalties can also be calculated.

 Public holidays — Define which holidays your company recognizes and set the penalty rate that applies to time worked on those days (e.g. 200% of base rate).

-Penalty hours — Applies premium rates to hours worked at certain times or on certain days, such as weekends or late nights.
+Penalty hours — Apply premium rates to hours worked at certain times or on certain days, such as weekends or late nights.

-Split shifts — Applies to employees who work non-consecutive hours in a single day.
+Split shifts — Apply to employees who work non-consecutive hours in a single day.

 Spread of hours — Applies when the span between the start and end time of a shift exceeds a defined threshold.